-Before we start looking at the best hands you can be dealt, let’s just define what we mean by blackjack.
+Before we start looking at the best hands you can be dealt, let’s just define what we mean by blackjack - or check here how to play blackjack.
 While this may seem a little strange, blackjack is part of a family of card games known collectively as Twenty-One, and there are plenty of variants of it across the world.
 For the purposes of this article, we are talking about the blackjack game you will find in online casinos, that has its roots in the United States.
 If you feel overwhelmed with the information below you can try some modern UK slot games instead.

 Blackjack is a banking game, where several players compete as individuals against a dealer, who also deals themself a hand.
 The players must compare the cards that the dealer gives them, and the aim is to reach a score of 21.
 You can achieve this is in a number of ways.
 The simplest way is when your initial first two cards add up to a perfect 21.
 The other way is to score the highest value of cards that is still below 21.
 You can also win if the dealer ‘goes bust’ by drawing cards that take them over the value of 21.